cardano-foundation/CIPs/CIP-0036/README.md

 ### Deregistration metadata format

 Definition:
-- A deregistration removes all the voting power for the provided stake public key and its associated stake amount.
+- A deregistration removes all the voting power for the provided stake credentials and its associated stake amount from the voting chain / vote_purpose.
+Like it was never registered before.
 - A deregistration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.
 - An invalid [registration/delegation](#registration-metadata-format) also results in a deregistration.